helpmeiguess/mochar-edito/README.md

 # mochar-edito
 made in godot 3.5
-have fun fucktards
-\nMARGINCONTAINER.GD IS NOT FOR A MARGIN CONTAINER
+have fun fucktards.
+MARGINCONTAINER.GD IS NOT FOR A MARGIN CONTAINER